23rd Street–Baruch College station: Service changes and station renovations

 In 1981, the MTA listed the station among the 69 most deteriorated stations in the subway system.
 A renovation of the 23rd Street station was funded as part of the MTA's 1980-1984 capital plan.
 The MTA received a $106 million grant from the Urban Mass Transit Administration in October 1983; most of the grant would fund the renovation of eleven stations, including 23rd Street.

 The station's token booths were shuttered in May 2005, after fare tokens were replaced with MetroCards; station agents were deployed elsewhere in the station to answer passengers' queries.
 This was part of a pilot program that was tested at seven other stations.
 In late 2014, construction began to install ADA-accessible elevators in the station.
 To make room for the elevator that serves the northbound platform, the northbound staircase on the northeastern corner of Park Avenue South and 23rd Street had to be demolished, and was relocated a few feet down the street.
 The relocated staircase opened in August 2015.
 The construction was completed in December 2016, making the station fully ADA-compliant.

-On September 20, 2024, Governor Kathy Hochul signed a bill that would rename the station 23rd Street–Baruch College after Baruch College.
+On September 20, 2024, Governor Kathy Hochul signed a bill that would rename the station 23rd Street–Baruch College after the nearby Baruch College.
 This name change was ultimately made on October 17, 2025.
+In 2026, as part of a pilot program to reduce fare evasion at New York City Subway stations, the MTA installed full-height, glass-paneled turnstiles at the 23rd Street–Baruch College station.